Tuesday, January 23rd marks the 40th anniversary of the death of legendary guitarist Terry Kath of the band Chicago.

 (It takes a minute for the song to kick in - drummer Danny Seraphine has trouble with a cymbal, so lanky keyboardist Bobby Lamm gives him a hand while Terry - the denim-clad dude with the Strat - plucks some intro notes.
 Turn it up, because the intro's great - dig how the bass, keyboard and drums snake in with the guitar.
 Then, suddenly, Terry blows in like a 454 'Vette engine …..)

 That, my friends, was Chicago.
 Guitarist Kath, bassist Peter Cetera (yes, that Peter Cetera), keyboard man Robert Lamm, drummer-extraordinaire Danny Seraphine and the kick-ass horn section of James Pankow (trombone), Walter Parazaider (woodwinds) and trumpeter Lee Loughnane.
-A hot rock band with horns.
-Decidedly not the ballad-driven band they became.
+A hot rock band with horns; decidedly not the ballad-ridden band they later became.

-Their sound was transcendent, smokin' hot alchemy.
+Their original hard jazz/rock sound was transcendent, smokin' hot alchemy.
 As Terry wrote in his song Introduction, "With heaven's help, it blended /And we do thank the Lord."

 They hit in the Midwest in the late 60's, but hit it big-time-nationwide after being moved to Los Angeles in 1968 by their wunderkind producer, James William Guercio.
-Ten years and 11 iconic albums followed, anchored by the center of their musical centrifuge, the inimitible Terry.
+Ten years and 11 iconic albums followed, anchored by the center of their musical centrifuge, the inimitible Mr. Kath.

 All seven were unquestioningly masters of their craft.
-It was an embarrassment of riches.
-The band boasted three strong songwriters - Lamm, Kath and Pankow (with Cetera in the on-deck circle) and three great singers - Cetera's unique high tenor, Lamm's mid-range and the deep, soulful Kath.
+Chicago was an embarrassment of riches.
+The band boasted three strong songwriters - Lamm, Kath and Pankow (with Cetera in the on-deck circle) and three great singers - Cetera's unique high tenor, Lamm's baritone and the deep, soulful Kath.
 Evocative of Ray Charles, Kath's voice had a warmth and wail that gave the band's sound gravitas.

-Kath was at once a simple and complex man.
-Married, with a baby daughter, he was beloved by his bandmates, funny, dug the outdoors, animals and motorcycles.
-He also had a fierce appetite for drugs and drink and an obsession with firearms.
+Kath was an interesting mix of simple and complex.
+Married, with a baby daughter, he was beloved by everyone, funny, dug the outdoors, animals and motorcycles.
+He also had a fierce appetite for drugs and drink and a thing for firearms.

 On the surface, Chicago had a squeaky-clean image, but over time, became as drug-sodden as any band of its era.
 Eventually they all adopted a straighter lifestyle, with the exception of Kath.
-Drummer Seraphine details in his compelling book, Street Player (available at amazon.com) the band's alarm at Terry's increasing cocaine use and gun obsession.
-He would only tell his bandmates that he'd be OK, that he had it under control.
+As Drummer Seraphine details in his compelling book, Street Player (available at amazon.com), the band's alarm grew as Terry's cocaine use and gun obsession increased.
+He would only tell them that he'd be OK, that he had it under control.
 It was 180 degrees from the truth.